ezfe/cs470-leap-carpooling/README.md

 8. Configure Redis

-   Open `/etc/redis/redis.conf` with the text editor of your choice, and scroll down to the section that looks like this:
+   Open `/etc/redis/redis.conf` with the text editor of your choice, and scroll down to the General section, looking for the `supervised` configuration:

    ```
    # If you run Redis from upstart or systemd, Redis can interact with your